7 Types of Non-Sterile Compounds

 Examples of Commonly Compounded Suspensions:

-- Parenteral suspensions (e.g., Insulin zinc suspension for controlled drug release).
+- Parenteral suspensions (e.g., Dexamethasone sodium injections for inflammation)

 Types of Emulsions: